Limulo/website-restyle2016/_posts/2016-11-20-bipolar-transistor.md

 > The motor is partially a inductor.
 If the transistor shuts off quickly, then the current that must still flow thru the inductor for a little while will flow thru the diode and cause no harm.
 Without the diode, the voltage accross the motor would get as large as necessary to keep the current flowing, which would probably require frying the transistor.

-The motor is partially a inductor.
-If the transistor shuts off quickly, then the current that must still flow thru the inductor for a little while will flow thru the diode and cause no harm.
+The motor is partially an inductor.
+If the transistor shuts off quickly, then the current that must still flow through the inductor for a little while will flow thru the diode and cause no harm.
 Without the diode, the voltage accross the motor would get as large as necessary to keep the current flowing, which would probably require frying the transistor.

 ![transistor graph 2](/assets/images/vibration-motor-test/transistor-graph-2.png){: width="30%;" }